 An EKG can be helpful if you are at risk of heart disease or have heart-related symptoms such as chest pain or irregular heartbeats.
 We have the staff and resources in place at our facility to walk you through the full testing process and answer any questions you may have along the way.

 Our experts have extensive experience in identifying all forms of cardiac diseases, no matter how uncommon or complicated they may be.
 We investigate all possibilities for various heart issues to discover the underlying causes.
-Our doctors and technicians use cutting-edge diagnostic instruments and focus on accuracy while interpreting EKG test results EKG test results, leading to the best possible outcomes.
+Our doctors and technicians use cutting-edge diagnostic instruments and focus on accuracy while interpreting EKG test results, leading to the best possible outcomes.
 A proper diagnosis is a first and most important step toward a successful treatment plan.

 Our Centers are at 5 convenient locations in Port Richey, Homosassa, Sebastian, and two in Spring Hill.
 In addition, we have four other centers opening soon in Tarpon Springs, Brooksville, Crystal River, and Port Richey.
-Call us at 1-888-596-2090 to make an appointment at the health care center nearest you and get to know about your heart health now!
+Call us at 1-888-596-2090 to make an appointment at EliteCare health care center nearest you and get to know about your heart health now!